opennetworkinglab/aether-docs/onramp/blueprints.rst

          #      core:   "192.168.250.7/24"
          #   ue_ip_pool: "172.247.0.0/16"

-As shown above, one additional UPF is enabled (beyond the one that already came up as part of SD-Core, denoted ``upf-0``), with the spec for yet another UPF commented out.
-In this example configuration, each UPF is assigned a subnet on the ``access`` and ``core`` bridges, along with an IP address pool for UEs to be served by that UPF.
+As shown above, one additional UPF is enabled (beyond ``upf-0`` that already came up as part of SD-Core), with the spec for yet another UPF commented out.
+In this example configuration, each UPF is assigned a subnet on the ``access`` and ``core`` bridges, along with the IP address pool for UEs that the UPF serves.
 Once done with the edits, launch the new UPF(s) by typing:

 .. code-block::